simonprovost/scikit-longitudinal/paper/paper.md

 classification and integrates with the `Scikit-Learn` environment [@pedregosa2011scikit].

-Longitudinal data, which consists of repeated measurements of variables across time points (referred to as `waves` [@ribeiro2019mini]), is extensively utilised in fields such as medicine, social sciences, and economics.
+Longitudinal data, which consists of repeated measurements of variables across time points (referred to as `waves` [@ribeiro2019mini]), is extensively utilised in fields such as medicine, and social sciences.
 Unlike standard tabular datasets, it contains temporal relationships that necessitate specialised processing [@kelloway2012longitudinal].